hashicorp/nomad/website/source/api/acl-tokens.html.md

 ### Parameters

 - `prefix` `(string: "")` - Specifies a string to filter ACL tokens based on an accessor ID prefix.
+Because the value is decoded to bytes, the prefix must have an even number of hexadecimal characters (0-9a-f).
 This is specified as a query string parameter.

 ### Sample Request